MAPPING DATA FLOWS - ZOOM EDITION

 Given its very recent and extraordinary rise as a consumer tool, we decided to apply the Mapping Data Flows approach to Zoom’s terms of service as well.
 You can find our initial findings below.

 Return to the "Big Four" visualization.
+Or explore Google's previous terms of services.

 Here's an excerpt from John Battelle's post entitled New Research Shows Why and How Zoom Could Become an Advertising Driven Business